-If you use fresh, garden flowers, make sure they have not been sprayed with pesticides.
+If you use fresh garden flowers, make sure they have not been sprayed with pesticides.
 Do not use florist flowers.

-- 1 cup white, granulated sugar
+1 cup sugar

 2 cups boiling water

-- 1 1/2 cups freshly squeezed lemon juice
+1 1/2 cups freshly squeezed lemon juice

 Pour 2 cups of boiling water over the lavender sugar and stir with a spoon until the sugar has melted.
 Cover and let infuse for 30 minutes (or up to several hours).

 Strain the lavender-infused simple syrup and pour into a serving carafe or pitcher.

 Stir in the lemon juice.
-Add another two cups of water.
+Add another 2 cups of cold water.
 Taste and adjust for tartness.
 Add more lemon juice if too sweet.
 Add more sugar if too tart.
-Add ice and more water to desired level of concentration.
+Add ice and more water to your desired level of concentration.